meshtastic/meshtastic/docs/developers/device/device-api.md

 Note: that if the phone ever sees this number decrease, it means the ESP32 has rebooted.

-Re: queue management
+Re: Queue management,
-Not all messages are kept in the fromradio queue (filtered based on SubPacket):
+not all messages are kept in the fromradio queue (filtered based on SubPacket):

 - only the most recent Position and User messages for a particular node are kept
 - all Data SubPackets are kept
 - No WantNodeNum / DenyNodeNum messages are kept
-  A variable keepAllPackets, if set to true will suppress this behavior and instead keep everything for forwarding to the phone (for debugging)
+- A variable keepAllPackets, if set to true will suppress this behavior and instead keep everything for forwarding to the phone (for debugging)

 ### A note on MTU sizes